Dynamic Types - TypeBuilder

 6

-1. Create a TypeBuilder and modify the existing type.
+1. Import the TypeBuilder from baml_client in your runtime code and modify Category.
 All dynamic types you define in BAML will be available as properties of TypeBuilder.
 Think of the typebuilder as a registry of modified runtime types that the baml function will read from when building the output schema in the prompt.

 1from baml_client.type_builder import TypeBuilder